International Master of Science in Health Management in Aquaculture

 What

-• The relationship between the ecosystem and health
+• the relationship between the ecosystem and health;

-• The relationship between animal physiology and health
+• the relationship between animal physiology and health

-This ERASMUS Mundus programme enables students to study at 4 of Europe’s leading institutes in aquaculture and do a work placement at one of our numerous industry or research partners worldwide.
+This ERASMUS Mundus programme enables students to study at four of Europe’s leading institutes in aquaculture and do a work placement at one of our numerous industry or research partners worldwide.
 ERASMUS Mundus scholarships are available.

 For whom

 The admission requirements vary.
-Depending on your preliminary training, you are either able to enrol directly, or there are additional requirements.
+Depending on your prior education, you are either able to enrol directly, or there are additional requirements.

 Structure

-First semester
+First term

 Students can choose between one or the two learning lines each at another of the four programme partner institutes.